radiac/mara/docs/api/events.rst

                 # This could be the subevent

 Behind the scenes manages this in two ways:

 * when binding a handler, the service adds finds subclasses of the specified event and binds the handler to those too
 * when a service sees a new event class (when binding or triggering) it looks at the bound handlers for its base class, and binds those to the new event class.
 If a class has multiple base classes, only the first one is used.

+This means that the order that handlers are bound is still respected.

 Writing custom events